A More Sustainable Medicine

 "If all you do is teach what’s in the textbook, that is information gathered by someone else.
 Let’s just do the new stuff.
 It’s a lot more fun to make it than talk about it."

 Sometimes the ingredients for cancer therapy are rooted in the earth.
 Driven by her passion for biochemistry, Saint Martin’s alumna Angela Hoffman ’72 found paclitaxel, the active chemical of the anticancer drug Taxol®, in a surprising place: hazelnut trees.
+Sr. Angela Hoffman was also awarded an honorary degree from Saint Martin's in 2022.

 An unexpected discovery